arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 language: en
 narrator: UK English Female
 title: Creating your Git Repository
-comment:  Create a new repository and keep track of the files in it.
+comment:  Create a new Git repository and get started with version control.
-long_description: This module will teach you how to create a git repository, add files to it, update files in it, and keep track of those changes in a clear and organized manner.
+long_description: You have heard that version control is important for reproducible research and are ready to start tracking your files.
+This module will teach you how to create a Git repository, add files to it, update files in it, and keep track of those changes in a clear and organized manner.

 @learning_objectives

 After completion of this module, learners will be able to:

-- Create a git repository
+- Create a Git repository
 - Update files in the repository
 - Write short helpful descriptions to track the changes